T93 sniper rifle

-The T93 (Type 93) Sniper Rifle (七點六二公厘T93狙擊槍) is a 7.62×51mm bolt-action rifle designed and manufactured in Taiwan.
+The T93 Sniper Rifle (七點六二公厘T93狙擊槍) is a 7.62×51mm bolt-action rifle designed and manufactured in Taiwan.
+It had an improved variant with 10-rounds magazine, called T93K1.

 History

 It was first shown to the public during the 2007 Taipei Aerospace & Defense Technology Exhibition.
 The primary organization responsible for the development of this rifle is the 205th Armory, with technical assistance from unspecified domestic and foreign firms.